Line No. 4

 direct and reflected components tend to cancel out, and the resulting

-field intensity is principally that of this surface wave.
+field intensity is principally that of this loosely coupled wave.
 Because

-part of its energy is absorbed by the ground, the electrical intensity of
+part of its energy is absorbed by the ground, its electrical intensity

 the distance.
 It is the conductivity of the underlying terrain that

-determines the attenuation of the surface-wave field intensity as a
+determines the attenuation of the field intensity as a

 function of distance.
 The ground currents of a vertically polarized